zachpino/comm-workshop-s18/week01/readme.md

 ```

 A query returns a single *parent* array (the top and bottom square brackets).
 Within that array, each geographic *child* entity is its own array in the matrix, and each requested data point is contained in that array.
-Often, towards data visualization goals, this data model is too simplistic — and the work of the data visualizer often is to match, manipulate, and reconstruct the data in order to match their intended presentation.
+Often, towards data visualization goals, this data model is too simplistic — and the work of the data visualizer often is to match, manipulate, and reconstruct the data in order to serve the intended presentations.
+This is another reason to avoid using spreadsheet programs, as these software tools only permit 2-dimensional matrices and not the often complex, nested, and multidimensionally hierarchical data structures enabled by a *plain text* approach to data.

 -----